frakture/frakture-docs/docs/enrichment/attribution/constrained.md

 ## Attribution models

 Turning to our real use case, attributing transactions to channels, we can lay out an unconstrained model.

-	"Assign credit to the source channel if this message was involved in the transaction, and for any future gifts this person gave if they were new.
-Make sure not to count the same transaction twice."
+	Assign credit to the source channel if this message was involved in the transaction, and for any future gifts this person gave if they were new.
+	Make sure not to count the same transaction twice.

 Makes sense.
 Of course, if someone was signed up with one channel, and made a transaction from another ... now you've got a decision.
 Which channel gets the credit?
 Both?
 But then we count the same transaction twice, which would lead to reporting double the revenue (unless we tell people to just not do the math - ick).
 Uh-oh.
 Okay, maybe we tweak it -- we say that in that situation, the most recent channel gets the credit.
 Well, now you're basically not crediting the first channel at all, unless they gave directly on it.
 And etc, etc.  The rules start to multiply, but it's not clear we're getting closer to a foolproof algorithm.